arma7x/ci_store/readme.md

 ## CI STORE
-Simple product catalog built with Codeigniter 3
+Simple product catalog built with Codeigniter 3 and also Flutter App(folder `litestore`)

 *******************